The Bankrate promise

 4. Design your budget

+To design a budget, list out different line items that correspond to each spending category.
 It’s smart to pay yourself first.
 One of the first things you should put in your budget is savings, whether it be for an emergency fund, a new car, a down payment on a home or other purposes.
 Follow the advice of investment icon Warren Buffett, who said: “Do not save what is left after spending, but spend what is left after saving.”

 Next, look at your spending habits and see how they line up with your priorities.
 If your actual spending is already aligned with your goals, you can use your spending history as a guide for your budget.
 If you want to completely overhaul your spending habits, you’ll want to build your budget from the ground up instead.